Skip to content

 State state_;

 constexpr and templates are not competitors; they are complementary tools.
 Templates handle compile-time dispatch at the type level, while constexpr handles compile-time computation at the value level.
-Combining them enables very powerful compile-time abstractions.
+By combining them, we can achieve very powerful compile-time abstractions.

 Compile-Time Strategy Pattern

-The Strategy Pattern is typically dispatched at runtime using virtual functions or function pointers.
-But if the strategy can be determined at compile time, we can use templates + constexpr to completely eliminate dispatch, achieving zero-overhead strategy selection.
+The Strategy Pattern typically uses virtual functions or function pointers to dispatch at runtime.
+However, if the strategy is known at compile time, we can use templates combined with constexpr to eliminate the dispatch entirely, achieving zero-overhead strategy selection.

 // CRC-32 策略